Thailand in October – Rainy Season Truth + Best Tips

 Awk Phansa (End of Buddhist Lent)

-Wan Ok Phansa & Naga Fireball Festival
+Wan Ok Phansa and the Naga Fireball Festival

 Flooding Risk in October

-• Bangkok is the most commonly affected.
-Heavy rains and high tides can cause 1–3 hours of street flooding, especially in areas like Asok, Thonglor, and Bang Rak.
-The city’s drainage system usually clears it up fast.
+Flooding can happen in October, but it is usually short-lived and location-specific.
+Bangkok is the most commonly affected area.
+Heavy rains and high tides can cause one to three hours of street flooding, especially in areas like Asok, Thonglor, and Bang Rak.
+The city’s drainage system usually clears it up quickly.

 💡 Pro tip: If you’re staying in Bangkok or Chiang Mai during October, choose a hotel in a non-flood-prone area and pack waterproof shoes or sandals.
 Find out more info about safe areas in Bangkok and Chiang Mai.